energy-domain/edo/docs/index.md

 All modelling and publication steps are transparent and open to stakeholder review.
 A collaborative workflow is implemented through **GitHub Issues**, where experts can:

-- Comment on individual ontology entities (classes and properties)
+- Comment on individual ontology entities (Assets, Attributes, Relationships)
 - Suggest modifications
 - Participate in approval workflows